Teal independents: Structure

 Teal independents have been categorised in the media by financial and administrative associations with Climate 200.
 They are generally unaffiliated to a political party, except Rebekha Sharkie (Centre Alliance, first elected in 2016) and some candidates from The Local Party.
 Senate candidates David Pocock and Kim Rubenstein also formed political parties for ballot purposes.

 In addition to financial support from fundraising organisations such as Climate 200, candidates raised significant amounts of money directly through their personal fundraising arms.
+The campaigns of Allegra Spender and Monique Ryan both spent more than A$2.12 million.
+Daniel, Scamps, and Tink's campaigns all spent more than A$1 million.